shancock9/blast-ips/README.md

 ideal homogeneous atmosphere.
-This problem has a precise mathematical definition but it does not have an analytic solution except for the special case that the ambient atmospheric pressure is zero, so results are obtained by interpolating a table of values.
+This problem has a precise mathematical definition but it does not have an analytic solution except for the special case that the ambient atmospheric pressure is zero, so results are obtained by interpolating a builtin table of values.

-A table of values may be supplied as a call argument, or alternatively one of the builtin tables may be used.

-The builtin tables cover the three one-dimensional symmetries (plane, cylindrical, spherical) and several values of the ideal gas gamma (1.1, 1.2, 1.3, 1.4, 1.667, 2 and 3).
+The builtin tables cover the three one-dimensional symmetries (plane, cylindrical, spherical) and several values of the ideal gas gamma ( from 1.1 to about 7).
 They were prepared with calculations using the finite difference method and the method of characteristics.

+The emphasis of this project is on getting an accurate estimate of the maximum error in the final interpolated values.
+This is needed in in statistical models and is largely unavailable in existing published results.
+The individual point values of shock overpressure in the builtin tables have an estimated maximum error of about 1.e-7 in most cases.

-The estimated maximum relative error in shock overpressure obtained by interpolating the builtin tables is about 1.e-6 at all ranges.
+The estimated maximum relative error in shock overpressure obtained after interpolating the builtin tables with cubic interpolation for one of the gamma values is about 1.e-6 at all ranges.
 This is orders of magnitude lower than any published tables that I have found.

+Interpolation to arbitrary gamma values will soon be added and should have a maximum interpolation error for any gamma and any distance of about 1.e-4.

 I will be adding documentation in the future.